LucaCagnini/DNA-RNA_Project/README.md

 - Create `MSet.raw` objects for each group.
 - Compute **Beta values** with `getBeta()` and **M values** with  `getM()`.
 - Calculate and plot mean methylation values for both groups.
+- Normalise data and asses the quality of normalisation.

 ---
 ## 5. Normalization and Batch Effect Analysis